SimonBolducBeaudoin/AutoGitVersion/ReadMe.md

 # AutoGitVerion
 Saving current git tag and git hash at compile time.
+This is bassically a copy of : https://gitlab.com/jhamberg/cmake-examples.git with soem slight modifications.
 - Adding to your cmake project
     - Clone AutoGitVersion as a submodule into your project
     - In CMakeLists.txt add